GoldbergLab/manualObjectTracker/Documentation/UserManual.md

   - At the moment, manualObjectTracker is designed to handle only two separate ROIs in each frame.
   - This is hardcoded, but can be easily changed by setting “handles.numROIs” to a different number.
 - Advance to the next frame using the arrow keys or the "<" or ">" buttons
+- By default, when you switch to a different video, your annotations will be automatically saved to disk.
+  - You can also save them at any time by pressing the "Save ROIs to .mat file" button.
+  - By default, the ROIs will be saved to a .mat file named with the video filename plus a suffix, within a subfolder of the video's folder named "ROIs".
+  - This behavior can be changed with the various checkboxes under the "Save" button.

 ## Normal Workflow
 ![Normal mode screenshot](NormalMode.png)